 You’ll find two areas in the park: the first has all the important monuments and features, including Gaudi Haus and the popular turquoise-blue terrace.
 The second area is a winding path that leads to hidden corners and stunning flora, including the iconic lizard statue at the entrance, and the view of two small buildings from the top terrace.
 Both areas are super popular with tourists, so if you want to get some great photos, try to get there early to beat the crowds.

-Enjoy the sun at La Barceloneta beach
+Enjoy the sun at La Barceloneta beach.

 One of the many amazing things about Barcelona is the abundance of stunning beaches, and the most famous one of all is La Barceloneta.
 Here, you can spend your time under the shade of towering palm trees, whether you prefer to relax on a sunbed or get active with some sports.
 And if you’re feeling peckish, there are plenty of fantastic restaurants, lively pubs, and fun nightclubs to choose from.